Council Tax Exemptions

 Manage your Council Tax online

-- and unfurnished - to be considered unfurnished, a property requires to be devoid of all moveable items.
+- unoccupied and unfurnished (exempt for up to 6 months, counted from the first date the property is unoccupied and unfurnished), including properties normally rented, but unoccupied and unfurnished between tenants.
+To be considered unfurnished a property requires to be devoid of all moveable items.
 (White goods (fixed or built in), carpets, curtains and window blinds are not considered to be items of furniture).

-- due to the death of the last occupier
+- left empty due to the death of the last occupier

-- and held for use by a minister of religion
+- held for use by a minister of religion

-- and difficult to let because it forms part of another dwelling
+- difficult to let because it forms part of another dwelling

 Certain occupied dwellings may also qualify to be treated as exempt where all the occupants are: